robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/17-Azure-Kubernetes-Service/start/README.md

    kubectl get all,ing
    ```

-6. At this point we'd head to CloudFlare, DNSimple, or your DNS provider and add a DNS entry for the new domain name to point to the Cluster's External IP we got at the end of Chapter 15.
+7. At this point, we'd head to CloudFlare, DNSimple, or your DNS provider and add a DNS entry for the new domain name to point to the Cluster's External IP we got at the end of Chapter 15.
 We're going to skip that step and do it locally instead.

    - Get the public IP: